carolcal/42_cub3D/README.md

   * 🏅 Medal: find the medal to win the game!

 ## 🔅 Raycasting
-At the core of this project lies the **raycasting algorithm**, which - combined with the **DDA algorithm** - simulates a 3D environment based on a 2D map layout.</br>
+At the core of this project lies the **raycasting algorithm**, which — combined with the **DDA algorithm** — simulates a 3D environment based on a 2D map layout.</br>
 It works by casting rays from the player’s point of view — one ray for each vertical stripe of the screen — and detecting where each ray hits a wall in the map.
 Based on the distance to that wall, a vertical slice of the wall is rendered, creating the illusion of depth.

 1. For each vertical stripe on the screen:
     * Calculate the direction of the ray using the player’s direction and the camera plane
     * Determine the step direction and calculate delta and initial side distances
-      - `delta_dist` represents how far the ray has to travel in the world to move from one x-side or y-side of a grid square to the next.
+      - `delta_dist` represents how far the ray has to travel in the world to move from one x-side or y-side of a square grid to the next.
 It is constant for each ray and is based on the direction of the ray
       - `side_dist` represents the distance from the player's current position to the first x-side or y-side the ray will hit.
 It depends on the ray's direction and player's current position within the grid
       </br>
     ```c